pshenmic/platform-explorer/packages/api/README.md

 ### Quorums
 Returns the signing-active quorums of the platform LLMQ type, newest first.

-The Platform validator set rotates between these quorums, so the one flagged `isCurrent` holds the set right now and the members of the others become validators once the set rotates to their quorum.
+All of them are signing-active at the same time, so a quorum's place in the list is only age, not a turn in a queue.
+What does move between them is the Platform validator set: the quorum flagged `isCurrent` holds it now, and it passes to the next older quorum once every member of the current one has proposed a block — see [Block Proposer Schedule](#block-proposer-schedule).
 Members are omitted here — use [Current Quorum](#current-quorum) or [Quorum by Hash](#quorum-by-hash) for them.

 * `healthRatio` is Core's health rating of the quorum
 * `isCurrent` marks the quorum currently holding the validator set